Mike Nightingale, Dip Arch (Oxford Brookes) RIBA FRSA

 He is now Executive Chairman and a founding Director of Hygeian, and a non-executive director of management consultancy Prospectus in Ireland.

-Cherry retrained as a teacher and became a lecturer at an inner London further education college.
+Cherry was a lecturer at an inner London further education college.
 Initially she taught business and secretarial subjects to students aged 16+, many of whom had English as a second language.
 With the introduction of National Vocation Qualifications she developed and ran vocational programmes in business administration.